Eye chart: History

-Because of Donders' fame and Snellen’s natural talent towards the field of ophthalmology, many doctors were enticed to visit in order to share ideas with them in Utrecht.
+Because of Donders' fame and Snellen's natural talent towards the field of ophthalmology, many doctors were enticed to visit in order to share ideas with them in Utrecht.
 As he worked closely through his practice, Snellen created his own chart that measured visual acuity.
-Snellen’s eye chart became the first of its type, hence it being the most scientifically reliable design in order to test vision distance in that time period.
-Snellen’s success within his charts was because they differed from past models that measured visual acuity.
+Snellen's eye chart became the first of its type, hence it being the most scientifically reliable design in order to test vision distance in that time period.
+Snellen's success within his charts was because they differed from past models that measured visual acuity.
 His chart varied the sizes of stimuli.
-Snellen’s eye chart opened the door to testing visual acuity, hence it became the global standard.
+Snellen's eye chart opened the door to testing visual acuity, hence it became the global standard.

 The high demand for this chart was everywhere.
-Even japanese ophthalmologist Ema Tenko, who studied under Snellen, created an eye chart that was used in Japan.
-Because of the creation of eye charts, examinations like vision screening (roughly beginning in 1899) within schools took place in order to test children’s eyes.
-Optotype, another term that could define an eye chart, remains the most common exam in order to test standard vision.
+Even Japanese ophthalmologist Ema Tenko, who studied under Snellen, created an eye chart that was used in Japan.
+Because of the creation of eye charts, examinations like vision screening (roughly beginning in 1899) within schools took place in order to test children's eyes.